alexandertrefz/essence/packages/website/diagnostics.md

 A `{ … }` hole in a String Literal holds a value that does not conform to `Printable`, so it has no `toString` to turn it into text.
-Every builtin is Printable, but an `Optional` or a bare structural Union belongs to no Namespace and is not — match it apart first and interpolate each Case, exactly as a `case Nothing { … } case Value { … }` would.
+Every builtin is Printable, but a bare structural Union belongs to no Namespace and is not, and an `Optional` is Printable only when its payload is — match it apart first and interpolate each Case, exactly as a `case #Empty { … } case #Value(item) { … }` would.

 ### `redundant-interpolation-to-string`